stijn-dejongh/ars-rethorica/manuscript/book1chapter2.md

 prize was a crown, it is enough to say that he won a victory at the Olympic games; there is no need to add that the prize at the Olympic games is a crown, for everybody knows it.

+{blurb, icon: pencil}
+**editor's note:** in the following passages, Aristotle uses the word "signs" to refer to the premises of an argumentation.
+You can interpret these as "indicators", "clues", or "evidence" that may support the conclusions of an argumentation.
+{/blurb}

 But since few of the propositions of the rhetorical syllogism are necessary, for most of the things which we judge and examine can be other than they are, human actions, which are the subject of our deliberation and examination, being all of such a character and, generally speaking, none of them necessary; since, further, facts which only generally happen or are merely possible can only be demonstrated by other facts of the same kind,